asashepard/recursive-rag-eval/EXPERIMENT_GUIDE.md

 ### Budget Caps

-RLM has hard limits to prevent "winning by spending more":
+Controller-Driven has hard limits to prevent "winning by spending more":

 | Budget | Value | Enforced In |
 |--------|-------|-------------|